slemiere/enter-the-daggerverse/runbooks/english/04-use-module-in-github-actions.md

 The pipeline is executed on GitHub Action using our Dagger module!
 This allows you to use the same pipeline locally and in GitHub Actions.

+> [!TIP]
+> You can install the GitHub app Dagger inside your repository to link directly inside the PR the build traces on Dagger Cloud.
+CF https://github.com/apps/dagger-cloud

 Now, we will expore the Dagger shell, to do same but without any code: [Introducing Dagger Shell](./05-use-interactive-dagger-shell.md).